SysManSquad/sysmansquadblogdev/content/posts/2021-02-22-create-a-new-winpe-boot-image/index.md

             </p>

             <p>
-              When we come to do this using PowerShell, our new boot image will contain all the same drivers and optional components, however when we right click and go to Properties like I demonstrated in the screenshots above, you won't actually see anything in the <strong>Drivers</strong> or <strong>Optional Components</strong> tabs.
+              When we come to do this using PowerShell, our new boot image will contain all the same drivers and optional components, however when we right click and go to Properties like I demonstrated in the screenshots above, you won't actually see anything in the **Drivers** or **Optional Components** tabs.
             </p>

             <h2>